All Episodes

 Yeah, yeah.

-It's a lot easier to not be questioned if people can't get your source data, right?
+It's a lot easier not to be questioned if people can't get your source data, right?

 Yeah, of course.